SonghaiFan/match_test/README.md

 - Quiz interface: `quiz.html?test={testtype}`
 - Direct access: Quiz redirects to index.html if no test parameter

+## Question Types

+The system supports two types of questions:

+### 1. Multiple Choice Questions (type: "choice")

+- Traditional multiple choice with predefined options
+- Users select from A, B, C, D options
+- Answers are stored as option keys (A, B, C, D)

+### 2. Open-ended Questions (type: "open")

+- Text input questions for detailed responses
+- Users type their answers in a textarea
+- Answers are stored as the full text response
+- Supports placeholder text for guidance

 ## Key Changes

 ### From Previous Version